MinjooAhn/sj_code/README.md

 ## Usage
 All file paths have been removed so data paths must be set if needed.
 Also the code is not generally applicable.

+## Future Changes
+I should revise the code to utilise loops and exception to simplify the notebooks